AuthMe/AuthMeReloaded/docs/config.md

         # Force survival gamemode when player joins?
         ForceSurvivalMode: false
     unrestrictions:
-        # Below you can list all account names that
+        # Below you can list all account names that AuthMe will ignore
-        # AuthMe will ignore for registration or login, configure it
+        # for registration or login.
+Configure it at your own risk!!
-        # at your own risk!!
-Remember that if you are going to add
+        # This option adds compatibility with BuildCraft and some other mods.
-        # nickname with [], you have to delimit name with ' '.
+        # It is case-insensitive!
+Example:
-        # this option add compatibility with BuildCraft and some
+        # UnrestrictedName:
-        # other mods.
+        # - 'npcPlayer'
-        # It is case-sensitive!
+        # - 'npcPlayer2'
         UnrestrictedName: []
     security:
         # Minimum length of password